wix-incubator/erb/testing/wix-childprocess-testkit/README.md

 Note that:
  - it uses helper `beforeAndAfter()` to start/stop app around tests;
  - it uses built-in `httpGet(path)` helper for alive check.
- - it embeds `require('wix-node-app-testkit').client()` into spawned app for watching/killing stale processes.
+ - it embeds special watchers both on parent/child processes for watching/killing stale processes.

 # Api